tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Go to :menuselection:`Settings --> Accounting --> Customer Invoices`, and make sure that the option **Mexican Electronic Invoicing** is enabled.
-With this you will be able to generate the signed invoice and also generate the signed payment complement, all automatically integrated into the normal billing flow in Odoo.
+With this you will be able to generate the signed invoice and also generate the signed payment complement, all automatically integrated into the normal billing flow in CoquiAPPs.

 .. image:: mexico/mx_co_01.png
    :align: center